OctopusDeploy/People/Engineering.md

 - I am known as someone who looks for opportunities to invest back into Octopus.
 - I am actively involved in the retrospective process, and I am comfortable challenging and coaching my peers.
 - I am mentoring another engineer, deliberately helping them to round out their skill set.
-- I am sharing my on-the-job learning and experiences with others so they can be more effective in their roles.
+- I am sharing my on-the-job learning and experiences with others so they can be more effective in their roles, making sure others understand the solution throughout the process.

 ## Engineering Manager